bferd/ha-mealie-now-serving/README.md

 Enter your Mealie URL (e.g. `http://YOUR_MEALIE_IP:9000`) and API token.

-To generate an API token in Mealie: **User Settings → API Tokens → Create**.
+To generate an API token in Mealie: **User Settings → API Tokens → Create** (remember to save, you olny see this once).

 ### Step 3 — Enable HA Packages